 interviewed alumni from the mid-1990s to the mid-2000s online and via telephone;

-visited Fiji, Sri Lanka, Kenya and Nepal for Case Studies exploring the outcomes of scholars from the 1950s to the mid-1990s.
+visited Fiji (Education), Sri Lanka (Engineering), Kenya (Agriculture and environmental studies) and Nepal (Policy and governance) for Case Studies exploring the outcomes of scholars from the 1950s to the mid-1990s.

-visit and conduct Case Studies in Vanuatu, Mongolia, Solomon Islands, Indonesia and China, with the focus on alumni who studied in Australia from 2006 to 2010.
+visited and conducted Case Studies in Vanuatu (Law and justice), Mongolia (Management and commerce), Solomon Islands (Health), Indonesia (Education) and China (Environment and public health), focusing on alumni who studied in Australia between 2006 to 2010.

 The Facility is using an explanatory sequential mixed methods approach for its research design, simplified in the diagram below.
 Each year a different cohort of alumni will be the focus of the Tracer Survey.
 The following year, this cohort will provide subjects for the Global Tracer Facility’s Case Studies.